Veterinarian Kevin Fitzgerald Plays Not My Job

 (LAUGHTER)

-SAGAL: So, and in fact, as we've seen on television - but even other things - working here at a veterinary hospital near Denver, you've dealt with some pretty bizarre animals.
-I mean, not just your dogs and cats, but a lot of exotic creatures.
+SAGAL: So, in fact, as we've seen on television but even other things working here at a veterinary hospital near Denver, you've dealt with some pretty bizarre animals.
+I mean, not just your dogs and cats but a lot of exotic creatures and...

-FITZGERALD: Well, sadly, for better or worse, the animals go in fads.
-You know, last year hedgehogs and, you know, sugar gliders.
-Ten years ago, pot belly pigs and right now, it's spiders, you know.
+FITZGERALD: Well, sadly, for better or worse, the animals go in fads, you know, last year, hedgehogs and, you know, sugar gliders; 10 years ago, potbellied pigs.
+And right now, it's spiders.

 PAULA POUNDSTONE: Wait a minute, last year was hedgehogs?

 FITZGERALD: Yeah.
-I didn't know it happened.
-On Christmas Day, you know, I always work Christmas and let the married people be with their families, and then I get St. Patrick's Day off.
+They're just legalized wallabies here in Colorado for pet stores.
+No. I don't know it happened.
+On Christmas Day - you know, I always work Christmas and let the married people be with their families, and then I get St. Patrick's Day off.

 SAGAL: Well, there you go.